tapantriv/seattle-201d59/class-03/LECTURE.md

   if (!foodsILike[i+1]) { // this will be true when we have reached the end of our favorite foods.

-  // By simply adding a '!' before the condition, we can reverse the 'false' to 'true' and can get our outlying operation to executer :)
+  // By simply adding a '!' before the condition, we can reverse the 'false' to 'true' and can get our outlying operation to add an extra word to our string :)

     myString += ', and ' + foodsILike[i];
   } else {